How do I find out what animals are up for adoption?

 First off, please read through our website before you contact us as most of the inquiries we receive are answered on pages like this.
 If you have questions about the status of your adoption application, please email firstname.lastname@example.org.
 If you are fostering an animal and need assistance, please email email@example.com.
 For media or donation questions, email firstname.lastname@example.org.
 For volunteering, email email@example.com.
 All other issues, please email firstname.lastname@example.org.
-Please DO NOT call unless you are inquiring about reptiles or items for sale.
-Our phone number currently goes to an answering service that we are only able to check a few times a day, and we literally get at least 50 phone calls per day requesting information that can be found on our website.

 Where do your animals come from?

 Our adoptable dogs and cats come from kill shelters primarily in New York City, Los Angeles, and Tennessee.
 We also work with Global Strays to rescue street dogs from Costa Rica and Nicaragua on occasion.
 Most of the animals we take in were found stray before they ended up either at a kill shelter or with our partner groups.
 “Stray” means that someone owned the animal at some point and left it somewhere (like on the side of the road) when they decided they no longer wanted the animal.
 This kind of abandonment happens for a variety of reasons, the most common of which include: new baby, moving to a place that doesn’t allow pets, no longer has time for the animal, allergies, lost their job.

 Why do you rescue dogs from other areas if there are dogs in need in New York?